 Is it Safe to Feed Dogs Raw Eggs?

-It seems whenever I bring up the subject of feeding raw eggs to dogs, I'm met with scorn and shock in return.
-Pet parents wonder if dogs will get Salmonella or E. coli.
-Then they wonder if they will get Salmonella or E. coli.
-Most people seem to believe the myth that raw eggs are dangerous and harmful to our beloved canines.
-I can’t say I blame them.
-The mass of information available is confusing.
-Some vets encourage it while others avidly warn against it—and so the raw food debate rages on.
+Is it safe to feed dogs raw eggs?!
+It seems whenever I bring up the subject, I'm met with all sorts of reactions.
+Pooch Parents wonder if dogs will get Salmonella or E. coli.
+They wonder if they will get Salmonella or E. coli.
+Are raw eggs dangerous to our beloved canines?
+Some vets encourage it while others warn against it—and so the raw food debate rages on.

 Although I’m not a vet, I do feed my two dogs (60lb Shepherd mix and 60lb Rhodesian Ridgeback mix) organic raw eggs at least once a week.
 And they just love it.

 The bottom line is that eggs are a complete food source for dogs.
 They're a complete source of amino acids, and they contain vitamin A, riboflavin, vitamin B12, iron, selenium and fatty acids.
 The shell contains calcium and is good for their teeth and digestion.

 Modern dogs are a decedent of grey wolves and wolves eat raw . . . well, everything.
 So your dog’s digestive system is fully equipped to handle raw foods too.
 In fact, the dry kibble of today is doing a disservice to your dog’s wolf-like digestive system.

 Some experts warn against raw eggs for two reasons; because of the possibility of Salmonella or E. coli and because of avidin, a biotin inhibitor.

 The truth is that dogs rarely get Salmonella or E. coli.